-Within this section, you will find feedback collected from RUS users during or after the completion of the project they have carried out with the support of the RUS Service.
+Within this section, you will find out feedback collected from RUS users during or after the completion of the project they have carried out with the support of the RUS Service.

 |“In the frame of my PhD work, I had to explore the use of Sentinel-2 satellites for land cover mapping in a semi-arid area of Niger.
 All operations were done on a RUS 64-bit Virtual Machine with 8 CPUs, 30 GB of RAM, a 200 GB system disk and a 5000 GB storage disk.
 Maximum likelihood based re-sampling, atmospheric correction, NDVI classification and map layout were performed using the pre-installed tools SNAP and QGIS, as well as my own-installed ArcGIS tool.